-Where the Municipality recognises a service concession asset, and the asset is not an existing asset of the Municipality (grantor), the Municipality (grantor) also recognises a liability.
+Where the Municipality recognises a service concession asset, and the asset is not an existing asset of the Municipality (grantor) also recognises a liability.

-The Municipality does not recognise a liability when an existing asset of the Municipality is reclassified as a service concession asset, except in circumstances where additional consideration is provided by the operator.
+The Municipality does not recognise a liability when an existing asset of the Municipality is reclassified as a service circumstances where additional consideration is provided by the operator.